-Prerequisite(s): A grade of "C" or higher in ACC 124 and qualification for ENG 22 or qualification for a higher-level English course.
+Prerequisite(s): A grade of "C" or higher in ACC 124 and qualification for ENG 22 or qualification for a higher-level English course or consent of Instructor, or the Accounting Program Coordinator, or the Business, Legal & Technology Education Department Chairperson.

-Recommended Preparation: Credit or concurrent enrollment in SP 151 or credit or concurrent enrollment in SP 181 or credit or concurrent enrollment in SP 251.
+Recommended Preparation: Credit or concurrent enrollment in SP 151or credit or concurrent enrollment in SP 251.